milestone-hafnia/trainer-classification/README.md

 - `.data/experiments`: This folder contains experiments.
 For each run, an experiment folder is created for storing model, checkpoints and artifacts for a given run.

 ## 2. Create a Recipe
 With a working training script, you are now ready to create a recipe.

-We have created a CLI command to help you out.
+The recipe is essentially a zip file containing all the necessary files to reproduce your experiment in the Training-as-a-Service (TaaS) platform.

+We recommend using the CLI command `hafnia recipe create` to ensure that files are correctly included - and that unnecessary files are excluded.
+Note also the `.hafniaignore` file, that defines which files are excluded from the recipe.

 Run below command in the root folder of this repo.

     cd recipe-classification
     hafnia recipe create .